 In addition to Smith and Morgan, the Trojans are represented in the game by Broncos offensive lineman Winston Justin and a host of coaches including a significant portion of Pete Carroll’s final staff at USC.
 Denver defensive coordinator Jack Del Rio is also a USC alum, and was widely considered to be candidate for the USC head coaching job before the hiring of Steve Sarkisian.

-Topics: Malcolm Smith
+Tags: Malcolm Smith